 We guarantee that your puppy will be healthy when you receive him, and we will provide a written guarantee.
 If health problems develop and

-the health guarantee.
 To see a copy, click here: HEALTH GUARANTEE

 We would like you to have your new puppy examined by your veterinarian within 72 hours time after you have received him.
-We want
+We want you to

 be confident that your puppy is healthy.

 We will be asking several questions about your home and lifestyle during the application process.
 We would like to know that you are

 prepared to care for your puppy and that you are ready to devote the necessary time training your dog so that he is a blessing to you and your

 family.
 We do our best to place all our puppies in a loving home that will be good for the dog and the owner.
 Bringing a new pet into your

 Once your application is approved, we will let you know when a litter is born.
 When the puppies reach 6 weeks of age, we will be matching the

 puppies to their new families, according to the requests you have made on your application.
 We will fulfill as many requests as possible, as